Peppa Pig World and Paultons Park review for families

 Is there an app to help you navigate the park?

-Yes, there’s a Paultons Park app you can download before you arrive, which we would thoroughly recommend.
+Yes, there’s a free Paultons Park app you can download before you arrive, which we would thoroughly recommend.
 It shows you a full map of the Park, gives you an estimated walking time and distance from one ride to another, as well as showing queue times for each ride or attraction.
-It also shows where the toilets are, and where you can grab a bite to eat.
+It also shows where the toilets are, and where you can grab a bite to eat, as well as show time for things like the Peppa Meet and Greet and penguin feeding.
 We found it invaluable when planning out our day (before we arrived and while we were there).
+The only feature we would have appreciated would have bene the option to create a ‘Favourites’ list of rides, so we could have a list to refer to of the rides to head for first.

 What are the themed 'worlds' that make up Paultons Park?